spack/spack/lib/spack/docs/getting_started.rst

     more in that Spack instance; instead, create a new "real" Spack instance, configure Spack to use the compiler you've just built, and then build your application software in the new Spack instance.
-Following this tips makes it easy to delete all your Spack packages *except* the compiler.
+Following this tip makes it easy to delete all your Spack packages *except* the compiler.